Saturday, February 11, 2012

 1996: The week's biggest mover belonged to Mary J. Blige, who jumped from 21 to 6 with "Not Gon' Cry".

 1996: Mariah Carey and Boyz II Men remained at #1 for the 11th week with "One Sweet Day".
 That moved them into a tie for 4th at the time with "I Swear" from All-4-One for the most weeks at #1 in the Rock Era.
-The only songs ahead of "One Sweet Day" were "I'll Make Love To You" from Boyz II Men and "I Will Always Love You" by Whitney Houston with 14 each and "End of the Road" by Boyz II Men with 13 weeks.
+The only songs ahead of "One Sweet Day" on this date were "I'll Make Love To You" from Boyz II Men and "I Will Always Love You" by Whitney Houston with 14 each and "End Of The Road" by Boyz II Men with 13 weeks.
 Counting "Fantasy", Mariah Carey had now been in the #1 position for 20 out of 21 weeks.
-No one has ever achieved that.
+No one has ever achieved that in history.

-1997: Brian Connolly, singer of Sweet, died of kidney and liver failure at age 47.
+1997: Brian Connolly, singer of Sweet, died of kidney and liver failure in Slough, England at age 52.

 2002: Elton John performed at the National Basketball Association All-Star Game in Philadelphia, Pennsylvania.